theborakompanioni/azure-docs.de-de/articles/remoteapp/remoteapp-onedrive.md

 <properties
-   pageTitle="Verwenden von OneDrive for Business und Azure RemoteApp | Microsoft Azure" description="Enthält Informationen zur Verwendung von OneDrive for Business mit Azure RemoteApp." services="remoteapp" documentationCenter="" authors="pavithir"
+   pageTitle="Using OneDrive for Business and Azure RemoteApp | Microsoft Azure" description="Using OneDrive for Business with Azure RemoteApp." services="remoteapp" documentationCenter="" authors="pavithir"